ankush56/Terraform-advanced3--Multiple-modules/terraform-advanced-count/README.md

     }

 Plan: 0 to add, 0 to change, 1 to destroy.
 # That’s more like it!
 You’re now deleting solely the exact resource you want, without shifting all of the other ones around.

+#
+# FOR loop
+# Terraform offers similar functionality in the form of a for expression (not to be confused with the for_each expression you saw in the previous section).
+The basic syntax of a for expression is as follows:

+[for <ITEM> in <LIST> : <OUTPUT>]

+for x in var.varname : upper(x)

+# where LIST is a list to loop over, ITEM is the local variable name to assign to each item in LIST, and OUTPUT is an expression that transforms ITEM in some way.
+For example, here is the Terraform code to convert the list of names in var.names to uppercase:

+example- #FOR LOOP not for-each

+variables-
+variable "avengers" {
+  type        = list(string)
+}

+.tfvars
+avengers = [ "hulk", "spiderman", "ironman", "thor" ]

+output.tf
+output "upper_names" {
+  value = [for x in var.avengers : upper(x)]
+}

+This will print all in uppercase

+### Can also loop over map
+# terraform.tfvars-
+avengers_powers = {
+    hulk      : "smash",
+    spiderman  : "web",
+    thor :  "lighting"
+  }

+# variables.tf
+variable "avengers_powers" {
+  type        = map(string)
+  default     = {
+    hulk      = "smash"
+    spiderman  = "web"
+    thor =  "lighting"
+  }
+}

+# output.tf-
+output "avengers_powers" {
+  value = [for k, v in var.avengers_powers : " ${k} power is: ${v}"]
+}
 ==========================================
 console for various tasks like checking variables values
 > terraform console